Isengo1989/docs-1/resources/guidelines/testing/Differentiator-Clusters.md

 * Offers different configurations for different sales channels.

+* Offers a new measurement system feature that cannot be replicated with other comparable plugins or apps.

 ## Examples of Shopware integrations

 * The plugin or app has meaningfully integrated the Rule Builder into the plugin or app.